 In the event the parties are unable to reach such an agreement the procedure will proceed to stage 2.

 Stage 2 – Formal review

 Any formal grievance must be submitted in writing to the Head Coach if in relation to Coaching or Club Secretary if in relation to operations.

 - Acknowledge receipt of the grievance within 7 days of its receipt;

 - Consider the significance of the grievance (with other designated responders where appropriate) in order to determine an appropriate course of action.
-Should the grievance be considered serious it may be referred directly to the Welfare Officer and/or the FA.
+Should the grievance be considered serious it will be referred directly to the Welfare Officer.

 - Where a decision is made to progress the complaint within the club the Responder will inform the person(s) against whom the complaint is made and provide detail of the allegations or complaint.
 The accused person will be invited to provide a signed written statement in response to the allegations within 7 days of receipt.

 - Upon receipt of the accused person(s) statement the Responder may request written statements from other relevant persons/witnesses to obtain corroborative evidence.